-This course is for medical students, residents and physicians who are preparing for the USMLE Step 2 or Step 3 exam, studying for their clerkship Shelf Exam, or wishing to review the essential components of pediatrics and covers the presentation, diagnosis, and treatment of a variety of problems in pediatric cardiology.
-This includes congenital heart disease, conditions of heart inflammation, and arrhythmia in children.
+This course is for medical students, residents and physicians who are preparing for the USMLE Step 2 or Step 3 exam, studying for their clerkship Shelf Exam, or wishing to review the essential components of pediatrics.
+This course covers the presentation, diagnosis, and treatment of a variety of problems in pediatric cardiology.
+This includes congenital heart disease, heart inflammation, and arrhythmia in children.

 The most important learning outcomes are:

-Brian Alverson, MD is the Director for the Division of Pediatric Hospital Medicine at Hasbro Children's Hospital and Associate Professor of Pediatrics at Brown University in Providence, RI.
+Brian Alverson, MD is the Director for the Division of Pediatric Hospital Medicine at Hasbro Children's Hospital, and Associate Professor of Pediatrics at Brown University in Providence, RI.
 He has been active in pediatric education and research for 15 years and is an award-winning teacher.
-He is an author of the book "Step Up to Pediatrics" and over 40 peer reviewed articles.
-Dr. Alverson has extensive experience in preparing students for the USMLE exams and has test writing experience as well.
+He is co-author of the book "Step Up to Pediatrics" and over 40 peer reviewed articles.
+Dr. Alverson has extensive experience in preparing students for the USMLE exams and has significant test-writing experience.

 Confusing, difficult to understand (too many synonymous names)- its difficult to comprehend what its meant with orthodromic etc.

 These videos get in the point, summarize what are the important things to know in each topic for the test, and help me not to be saturated with all the information in the book.

 This is a very well planned out lecture on some well developed material.
 The doctor explained it well and even broke some of it down into a pneumonic.
 Very clever and well done!